djacob65/maggot-mkdocs/docs/dictionaries.md

 <a href="../images/dico2.png" data-lightbox="fig2"><img src="../images/dico2.png" width="500px"></a>
 </center><br>

-* Thus, we know that the people dictionary must contain 5 columns (last name, first name, institution, ORCID number and email address) and that some fields are mandatory (last name, first name, institution) and others optional (ORCID number, email address).
+* Thus, we know that the people dictionary must contain 5 columns (last name, first name, institution, [ORCID][5]{:target="_blank"} number and email address) and that some fields are mandatory (last name, first name, institution) and others optional (ORCID number, email address).
 * Each of the fields must respect a format specified by a [regular expression][1]{:target="_blank"} in order to be accepted as valid.
 * Optionally, you can connect an [web API][2]{:target="_blank"} to each of the fields in order to make an entry by autocompletion from a remote register.
 Currently only ROR ([Research Organization Registry][3]{:target="_blank"}) web API is possible but the mechanism is in place for new extensions.
 * The third file, a very simple script written in [JavaScript][4]{:target="_blank"}, defines the way to retrieve the list of names (here by containing the first and last name).
 Note that the name of the variable must always be identical to that of the dictionary.